What is your typical process for working with a new customer?

 What education and/or training do you have that relates to your work?

 I am a member of the National Flooring Association and have been working with hardwood floors since 1995.
 I started as an apprentice working for another company then branched out on my own to start Future Floor Surfacing, specializing in hardwood flooring.
+I have many years experience installing, refinishing, staining, color-matching and repairing hardwood floors.

 Do you have a standard pricing system for your service?
 If so, please share the details here.